NSLS-II-SRX/NSLS-II-SRX.github.io/docs/_sources/staff.rst.txt

 Beamline Setup
 --------------
-*These tasks are typically done once a cycle*
+These tasks are typically done once a cycle.

 .. todo::

    * Beamline alignment
    * Setting up the Merlin
    * Setting up the Dexela
    * Setting up the Xspress3

 Preparing for a new cycle
 *************************
-*This is a comprehensive list of things to consider before the start of a cycle.*
+This is a comprehensive list of things to consider before the start of a cycle.

-    * Close all system safety work permits.
+    - Close all system safety work permits.
-    * Check cryocooler pressure and load.
+    - Check cryocooler pressure and load.
-    * Check all vacuum, temperature, water systems.
+    - Check all vacuum, temperature, water systems.
-    * Check and top-off the PPS burn-through.
+    - Check and top-off the PPS burn-through.
-    * Confirm the RGA in the A-hutch is connected and scanning.
+    - Confirm the RGA in the A-hutch is connected and scanning.
-    * Perform a Radiation Safety Component Checklist.
+    - Perform a Radiation Safety Component Checklist.
-    * Post a valid SAF and ESR.
+    - Post a valid SAF and ESR.
-    * Test and deploy the latest bluesky environment.
+    - Test and deploy the latest bluesky environment.
-    * Setup lsyncd.
+    - Setup lsyncd.

 Aligning the Beamline
 *********************
-*Historically, the beamline and storage ring take about a day to stabilize.
+Historically, the beamline and storage ring take about a day to stabilize.
 Therefore, on day 1 of operations, it makes sense to open the front-end shutter and get light through the monochromator.
-Since components will drift, optimization should take place on day 2 and after a local bump is performed.*
+Since components will drift, optimization should take place on day 2 and after a local bump is performed.
     #.
 Previous motor positions should be captured at the end of each cycle.
 As a precaution, capture the current motor positions.
     #.
 Check front-end (FE) slits, white-beam (WB) slits, and mirror (HFM) position.
         * Open the gap of the undulator to 18 000 μm.
 Insert the camera in the HFM tank.